puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 The class will create a new package in `/opt/puppet/packages/public` called `puppet-enterprise-3.2.0-debian-6-amd64-agent`.

 Now you can SSH into the node where you want to install the agent and run `curl -k https://<master hostname>:8140/packages/current/debian-6-amd64.bash | bash`.
 The `-k` flag is needed in order to get curl to trust the master, which it wouldn't otherwise since puppet and its SSL infrastructure have not yet been set up on the node.
-The script will install the `pe-agent` packages, create a basic `puppet.conf`, and kick off a puppet run.
+The script will install the PE agent packages, create a basic `puppet.conf`, and kick off a puppet run.

+(TODO: get the correct, auto-detecting, Razor team's script in here.)

 ### Configuring Agents

-Once the agent is installed it can be configured by editing `/etc/puppetlabs/puppet/puppet.conf` directly or by using the [`puppet config set` sub-command](TODO: link).
+Once the agent is installed it can be configured (pointed to the correct master, assigned a certname, etc.) by editing `/etc/puppetlabs/puppet/puppet.conf` directly or by using the [`puppet config set` sub-command](TODO: link) which will edit `puppet.conf` automatically.
 For example, to point the agent at a master called "puppetmaster.example.com" you would run `puppet config set server puppetmaster.example.com --section agent`.
 This will add the setting `server = puppetmaster.example.com` to the `[agent]` section of `puppet.conf`.
 If you don't specify a section, the default is `main`.

 ### Signing Agent Certificates